Heritage Sites of Kauai

 Heritage Sites of Hawaii are special places located throughout the islands that provide significant historical, cultural and environmental contributions to the understanding and enjoyment of Hawaii.
 Whether it’s a unique natural wonder or a sacred place that encapsulates Native Hawaiian customs, beliefs and practices; these are the sites that are “must see” destinations that have been visited by the people of Hawaii for generations.

 On Kauai’s northernmost tip, the Daniel K. Inouye Kilauea Lighthouse at Kilauea Point National Wildlife Refuge rewards visitors with amazing views of the Pacific Ocean and the island’s rugged north coast.
-The area around this 15.8 metre lighthouse is also a National Wildlife Refuge.
+The area around this 52-foot lighthouse is also a National Wildlife Refuge.
 Learn more about the other Heritage Sites of Hawaii.